reeFridge/tracker-proxy/README.md

 ## TODO

+- Full test coverage
+- More adapters for different tracker
-- Add full interface description
+- Add full interface description to README
-- Add more usage example